cssteinmeier/Christina_Portfolio/README.md

 *NOTE: Cannot publish code from this project due to project privacy.
 Please ask if you want more project details.*

+## Neural Collaborative Filtering Recommender System for Movies and Amazon Datasets
+### Class Project - *Data Mining and Analytics*
+*Fall 2021*

+My project team and I built two **nuearal collaborative filtering** models using **PyTorch Lighting** to train the models.
+The first model predicts the probability that a user will interact with a movie based on previos interactions, and the second model predicts the probability that a user will purchase a product on Amazon give previous purchases.
+We evaluated our models using the **hit ratio**.
+The movies model performed with a hit ratio of 0.81, and the Amazon model performed with a hit ratio of 0.72.

+*NOTE: Cannot publish code from this project due to class policy.
+Please ask if you want more project details.*

 ## Vehicle Miles Traveled Across Census Tracts in The United States
 ### EcoDataLab
 *June 2021-August 2021*